Are you working in a social media savvy organisation? Which social networks do you use in your daily working lives?

 A social organisation comprise multiple overlapping spheres of influence as illustrated below:

-Content heavy companies may also have video channels, photo pages and audio podcasts, sharing branded content with the rest of the world.
+Content heavy companies may also have video channels, photo pages and audio podcasts, using them to share branded content with the rest of the world.

 Social organisations would probably nurture an open culture of sharing with the CEO making a regular appearance on the corporate networks.
 Ideally, staff members from geographically dispersed locations would form collaborative networks amongst themselves, leveraging on technology to triumph over geography.